 Los Angeles, and San Francisco; Communication Arts; Creative Quarterly; Graphis; ID; Print Casebooks; Print Creativity + Commerce; Society for Experiential Graphic Design (SEGD); Society of Publication Designers; and Type Directors Club.

 Richard is a Fellow of the Society for Experiential Graphic Design, the organization’s highest honor, and a recipient of a research grant in design history from the Graham Foundation for Advanced Studies in the Fine Arts.
-He is also the author of several award-winning books including The Language of Graphic Design: An Illustrated Handbook for Understanding Fundamental Design Principles; Typography Referenced (coauthor); and Graphic Design + Architecture: A 20th-Century History, all published by Rockport Publishers.
-His forthcoming book, Archigraphia Redux, will be released in Fall 2016 by Graphis.
+He is also the author of several award-winning books including The Language of Graphic Design: An Illustrated Handbook for Understanding Fundamental Design Principles; Typography Referenced (coauthor); and Graphic Design + Architecture: A 20th-Century History, all published by Rockport Publishers; and Archigraphia Redux, published by Graphis.
+His forthcoming books, Design School: Type and Design School: Layout, will be released in Fall 2017 by Quarto Publishing (London).